Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 while shell is running
     read the input.

-    if it is a command line,
+    if the input starts with '!'
-        send it to the command processor.
+        send it to the command processor
     else
         set the Synacor9000's input buffer
         Synacor9000.Run()
         write the output buffer to the console end if-else loop

+command processer
+    if the command is a shell command (shell commands are: load, run, save, exit) execute it.
+    else
+        Passes the command to the Synacore9000 debugger. end if-else
 ```

-Now that I've sorted out my IO, on to the debugger.
+Now that I've sorted out my I/O, on to the debugger.

-The method `DebugDispatcher()` was created and it blossomed into an enormous nested switch statement.
+The method `DebugDispatcher()` was created in `Synacor9000()` and it quickly blossomed into an enormous set of nested switch statements.
 There were not many problems implementing this.
 I had my framework and I/O figured out.
 I did need to create yet another run loop for the step command, however, everything seemed to go smoothly.

 I turned on tracing and started loaded the binary.
 My trace log exploded.
 I later discovered that writing a single character to the screen is in the neighborhood of thirty eight instructions.
 On the first game screen there are over 250 characters.